Phonics and your deaf child

 Your child will need support, but a hearing loss shouldn’t be a barrier to learning and developing literacy skills as well as other children.

 Over the years, many teachers (including Teachers of the Deaf) have thought phonics, with its obvious emphasis on listening for and hearing sounds in words, inappropriate for deaf children.
 However, the earlier the detection of deafness (especially through the Newborn Hearing Screening Programme) and improved hearing technology means that many deaf children may be able to benefit from the teaching of phonics.

-Our resource, Teaching Phonics to Deaf Children: Guidance for teachers explains in more detail how teaching staff can use simple techniques to adapt the way they teach phonics (i.e. adjusting some of the activities, to ensure your child can access the learning).
+Our resource, Teaching Phonics to Deaf Children: Guidance for teachers explains in more detail how teaching staff can use simple techniques to adapt the way they teach phonics (such as adjusting some of the activities, to ensure your child can access the learning).

 Tips from parents of deaf children